madeso/bookshelf/content/books/97things/thing_54.md

 +++
-title = "The Longevity of Interim Solutions" weight = 54
+title = "54: The Longevity of Interim Solutions" weight = 54
 +++